mkosir/frontend-monorepo-boilerplate/README.md

 ## Coding Guidelines

-Convention over configuration should be followed as much as possible as described in [Coding Guidelines](https://github.com/mkosir/typescript-react-guidelines).
+Convention over configuration should be followed as much as possible as described in [TypeScript & React Style Guide](https://github.com/mkosir/typescript-react-style-guide).

 TLDR: